ivineetm007/python_tutorials/Multitasking/GIL/Readme.md

 ## Multi-processing vs multi-threading
 The most popular way is to use a multi-processing approach where you use multiple processes instead of threads.
 Each Python process gets its own Python interpreter and memory space so the GIL won’t be a problem.\
-The below would not run in the jupyter notebook.
+The below code would not run in the jupyter notebook.
 Run the multiprocessing_example.py and the other scripts for fair comparison.
-These are the results:-
+Below are the results:-
 1. Single threaded- 3.331
 2. Multi threaded- 4.614
 3. Mutliprocessing- 2.6724